Chapter 2.05 Subdivision Improvements

 2.05.025 IMPROVEMENT DEADLINES.

 All required improvements shall be completed and pass City inspections within one (1) year of the date that the Final Plat is recorded.
 Required improvements for plats recorded between November 1st and March 31st shall be completed by the next October 1st.
 For example, the required improvements for a plat recorded on February 6th, shall be completed by October 1st, in the same calendar year.
 Failure to meet this time frame may result in forfeiture of the bond.
-A written agreement to extend the completion of the improvements may be granted by the Land Use Authority Board where due to circumstances as determined by the Land Use Authority Board would delay the completion of required improvements.
+A written agreement to extend the completion of the improvements may be granted by the Development Review Committee where due to circumstances as determined by the Development Review Committee would delay the completion of required improvements.